em00k/next-zxdb-downloader/readme.md

-Massive thanks to Remy Sharp for his brilliant .http (https://github.com/remy/next-http) and zxdb.remysharp.com ZXDB proxy which without any of this would not be possible.
+Massive thanks to Remy Sharp for his brilliant .http (https://github.com/remy/next-http) and zxdb.remysharp.com ZXDB proxy

-No I didn't crea NextBestNetwork as the Kickstarter update stated, NextBestNetwork was created by the wesome D Xalior Rimron-Soutter (https://www.nextbestnetwork.com/wos/)
+No I didn't create NextBestNetwork as the Kickstarter update stated, NextBestNetwork was created by the awesome D Xalior Rimron-Soutter (https://www.nextbestnetwork.com/wos/)

+Without the D and Remy none of this would have been possible, I just wrote the front end client.

 Boriel for his ZX Basic Compiler which the browser was written in. (https://github.com/boriel/zxbasic) with NextBuild (https://github.com/em00k/NextBuild)